Search Completed, Our New Rector Is Reverend Ajung Sojwal

-We seek a rector who is spiritually grounded, a strong preacher gifted in delivery of sermons while understanding the role music plays in our liturgy.
-We look for a rector who will challenge us as we explore our own spirituality, and a guide to help us understand the power of our faith outside the walls of the church.
+We have found a rector who is spiritually grounded, a strong preacher gifted in delivery of sermons while understanding the role music plays in our liturgy.
+Reverend Ajung Sojwal is a rector who will challenge us as we explore our own spirituality, and will serve as a guide to help us understand the power of our faith outside the walls of the church.

-We would like a rector who will be a strong administrator, yet open to new directions and the opportunities that arise with change.
-Our rector needs to be committed to developing and strengthening Christian education (adult and youth), lay leader ship and our music programs.
-We pray for a rector who will embrace our strengths and help us become stronger in our faith and our relationship with each other.
-Most important, our new rector will recognize the Holy Spirit’s presence among us and lead us with vision and prayer to grow as followers of Christ.
+Reverend Ajung is committed to developing and strengthening Christian education (adult and youth), lay leadership, and our music programs.
+We have prayed for a rector who will embrace our strengths and help us become stronger in our faith and our relationship with each other.
+Our new rector recognizes the Holy Spirit’s presence among us and will lead us with vision and prayer to grow as followers of Christ.

 At St. George’s, our mission is to receive the word of God and to be the hands of Christ to serve our neighbors here in the village of Hempstead.
 We work as one body to express Jesus’ truth and to love the world.